iterative/dvc.org/content/docs/user-guide/data-management/track-sync-version.md

   workspace.
 - After you `git push` project versions associated with new or changed data, you may want to `dvc push` those data updates to a [DVC remote].
+- `git checkout` a DVC repository, or `git pull` its latest version (e.g. that someone else contributed), and then `dvc pull` the matching data updates.

 <admon type="tip">